isomerpages/govtech-gobusiness-main/pages/maintenance-notices.md

 Kindly note the following scheduled maintenance.
 We apologise for the inconvenience caused.

+GoBusiness Portal is temporarily refining our search capabilities for a better experience.
+Please bear with us as you may encounter some limitations in searching for records during this time.

 ### 2024

 | **Scheduled Date** | **Remarks** |